senzing-garage/knowledge-base/proposals/file-layout.md

 1. Creating a project.
     1. Make symlinks.
-       **Note:** it is important that the source of the link (i.e. `ln -s <source> <link_name>`) is a file created by the RPM installation.
+       **Note:** it is important that the source of the link (i.e. `ln -s <source> <link_name>`) is a directory created by the RPM installation.

         ```console
         cd /path/to/my-project